-Fongo Home Phone uses Voice-over-OP (VoIP) technology for its phone service.
+Fongo Home Phone uses Voice Over Internet Protocol (VoIP) technology for its phone service.
 Basically this means you make phone calls via the Internet.
 All you need is a Fongo Home Phone adapter, a regular telephone and high-speed Internet and you can make unlimited calls to most cities in Canada for free for low monthly fee.

 Cost and calling features

 Fongo Home Phone is one of “budget” VoIP operators in Canada.
 At the time of writing, you only need to shell out five loonies per month to receive their home phone service as long as you have a stable high-speed Internet connection.
 The only upfront cost is the purchase of Fongo’s VoIP phone adapter (plus shipping) and an one-time porting fee if you plan to keep your existing phone number.
 Like many VoIP providers, Fongo Home Phone offers plenty of free calling features that include: voice mail, caller ID, call waiting, call forwarding, voicemail to email and 911 service.

 Sign-up steps and tips

 You can subscribe to Fongo Home Phone service online or via telephone with their toll-free number.
 According to Fongo, their unlimited free calling service covers 85% of population in Canada.
 This means if the Canadian city you are trying to reach is outside of their free calling cities, you will need to pay long distance charges.
 In such cases, upon signing up, Fongo gives you free credits (which is good for more than an hour of long distance talk time, current rate is two cents per minutes in Canada).
 If signing up online, you would be given the option to purchase additional credit (called World Credits) if you plan to make long distance phone calls.